Keeping in Touch

 It’s very easy, just send an email to HHJOSemail@example.com.
 Best if it comes from the address you signed up to British Orienteering with, so we can match it to a HH junior.
 You’ll need to do a simple confirmation then you can see the things we’ve sent out to juniors and receive others as they come out.

 There is a regular introductory series of events usually on the first Saturday in each month.

-The training sessions are usually during school holidays, and have a full day of activities, with groups of juniors at different levels from Light green/orange standard to complete beginners.
+The training sessions have a full day of activities, with groups of juniors at different levels from Light green/orange standard to complete beginners.
 Each group will be accompanied by one or more coaches from HH who will plan and lead the activities.
-There is no lower age limit, but parents of children under 8 are asked to stay with them.
+There is no lower age limit, but parents of children under 10 are asked to stay with them. .

-There is a junior newsletter, posted on the website, which contains articles and photos of interest to the juniors, and encouragement to join in with further activities and competitions.
+Both the HH and SEOA web sites contain articles and photos of interest to the juniors, and encouragement to join in with further activities and competitions.
 Contributions from juniors are always welcome.

 The Yvette Baker Trophy